ianlmorgan/tweezepy/README.md

 # Contents
 The `tweezepy` package includes the following modules:
-* 'smmcalibration' - tools to determine force of probe trajectories by calculating and performing maximum likelihood estimation fits to power spectral density and allan variance
+* 'smmcalibration' - tool to determine force of probe trajectories by calculating and performing maximum likelihood estimation fits to power spectral density and allan variance
+* 'simulations' - tool to simulate single-molecule probe trajectories

 # Example use:
 Simulate data: